kbjohnson-penn/observer_backend/README.md

 - Open [http://127.0.0.1:8000/api](http://127.0.0.1:8000/api) to view all the API routes.
 - Open [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin) to login and add new records to the database.
+- Open Neo4j browser to view the Knowledge Graph

 **Note**: Always migrate database after any changes are applied to the models.